 Asperger’s syndrome in babies is a neurobiological disorder that may lead to difficulty communicating and adjusting to changes in routines.
-While it was identified as an individual disorder initially, many psychiatric health bodies, including the American Psychiatric Association (APA), now consider Asperger’s syndrome as a part of the autism spectrum disorder (ASD) (1).
-Early diagnosis can help the psychiatrists establish a relevant treatment plan that can help improve the child’s academics and social skills (2).
+While it was identified as an individual developmental disorder initially, many psychiatric health bodies, including the American Psychiatric Association (APA), now consider Asperger’s syndrome as a part of the autism spectrum disorder (ASD) (1).
+Early diagnosis can help the psychiatrists establish a relevant treatment plan that can help improve the child’s academics and social skills training (2).
 In addition, the sooner the treatment begins, the better the outcomes and prognosis are.
 With persistent treatment, babies with Asperger’s can lead a near-normal life.
 Read this post to know more about the signs, causes, diagnosis, and management of Asperger’s syndrome in babies.

 What Are The Signs Of Asperger’s Syndrome In Babies?